codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Scan types

-Each finding detected in an organization's repository is also categorized by **Scan type**, indicating the specific source or method used to detect the finding.
+Security and risk management classifies each finding with a **Scan type**, indicating the specific source or method used to detect the finding.
 This information helps you understand the origin of the finding and the context in which the underlying issue was detected.

 The following table lists the available scan types and their descriptions: